fetlang/fetlang/README.md

 # Fetlang
 Fetlang is a statically typed, procedural, esoteric programming language and reference implementation.
-It is designed such that source code, at first glance, might look like poorly written erotica.
+It is designed such that source code looks like poorly written fetish erotica

-Though Fetlang is in a working state, it is not recommended to use for production code at this moment, especially in medical or military applications.
+Though Fetlang is in a working state, it is not recommended to use for production code at this moment, especially in medical or military applications

 ## Example
 The following example outputs the arguments given to the executable: